She notices the pattern.

 Black suits filled the room.

-Identical enough that, for a fraction of a second, she thought they might be executives.
+Identical enough that, for a second, she thought they might be executives.
 Visiting security.
 Some internal escalation she hadn’t been briefed on.

 Then she registered what was wrong.
-Executives were supposed to look distracted.
-These men were not distracted.
+Executives looked distracted.
+These men were not.
 Their attention didn’t turn to her so much as lock in on her.

 No badges she recognized.
 No laptops on the table.
 No casual slouching or half-attention.
 Every man was already watching, as if anticipating her.